Who We Are

 Tacoma Opera was founded in 1968 as the Tacoma Opera Society and presented its first production, Die Fledermaus at the Eastvold Auditorium on the Pacific Lutheran University campus.
 In 1981, with the help of Dr. Hans Wolf, then director of community outreach for Seattle Opera, the company turned professional and changed its name to the Tacoma Opera Association.
 Wolf became the new director of the company and another production of Die Fledermaus was successfully staged that year.
 Under Dr. Wolf’s leadership and along with the organizational guidance of the long-time executive director, Anne Farrell, the company produced many operettas and grand operas over the next several years.
 The company also produced numerous premieres, including the West Coast premiere of Offenbach’s Christopher Columbus and the world premiere of a brand-new opera, The Pied Piper of Hamelin, by Seattle composer Carol Sams.

 In the late 1990s, Both Wolf and Farrell retired from their positions and Rod Gideons became the executive director of the company, and David Bartholomew the artistic director.
 During their tenure, the company continued to expand by producing larger-scale mainstream operas.
 Kathryn Smith came to the company in 2003 as general director, extending the continued growth of the company until the economic downturn of 2008, after which she successfully shepherded the company through some very difficult financial times.
-She left Tacoma Opera in June of 2011 to take a position as general director of Madison Opera in Madison, Wisconsin.
-Dr. Noel Koran joined the company as general director after Ms. Smith’s departure.
-In 2022, Tacoma Opera is pleased to announce international baritone and experienced producer Limuel Forgey as their Interim General Manager.
+In 2023, Tacoma Opera named international baritone and experienced producer Limuel Forgey as General Director.